Common Causes of Urinary and Fecal Incontinence in Dogs

 By: Dr. Clayton Greenway, B.Sc., DVM | Dec 28, 2018

-Incontinence is a common problem in dogs and it has many different causes.
-Since it has different causes, the treatment can be very different in each case.
+Incontinence is a common problem in dogs with many different causes, and as a result, the treatment can vary on a case-by-case basis.

-Here is a short list of common causes and points to consider for either urinary or fecal incontinence in dogs:
+Here is a list of some common causes to consider for either urinary or fecal incontinence in dogs:

 Bladder infection (urinary)